Udawalawe National Park

 Udawalawe is located in Sri Lanka's southern plains within a transitional zone between the wet and dry areas.
 Its more northerly tracts contain some superb forested and mountainous areas.
 These higher areas include the Kalthota Range and the lovely Diyawini Falls, which cascades down from the island's mountainous centre.

 One other highlight of the Udawalawe is the Elephant Transit Home, about 5km west of the park proper.
 It is a rehabilitation centre that looks after and releases abandoned elephant calves back into the park.
-The centre does good work and is supported by the Born Free Foundation.
 It is particularly worth a visit at the calves feeding times, when you watch calves being bottle fed milk.
 A truly charming scene!

 Roughly four hours drive from Colombo, Udawalawe is a great option for travellers wanting to take in Sri Lankan nature in a relatively short time frame - a safari style experience on this constantly surprising Southern Asian island!